gwos/groundwork-docker-container/README.md

 - Ubunto 8.04 LTS has reached end-of-life and are no longer supported for installing GroundWork 7.0.2 or newer.
 - Ubuntu 10.04 LTS has incompatibilities with the NTOP application and therefore we recommend use the recommended version of Ubuntu.
-- Recommended version: Ubuntu 12.04 LTS&nbsp;
+- Recommended version: Ubuntu 12.04 LTS

 ## Supported Architectures